Emerging Technologies Terminology — A Living Guide

-Geoengineering is an evolving concept, which encompasses multiple and often controversial technologies.
+Emerging climate technologies encompass multiple and often controversial approaches.
 This guide aims to alert newcomers to some of the pitfalls and complexities in using various terms and expressions, which can lead to miscommunication, and is intended as a supplement to our Glossary.

-We start with the primary terms used in the geoengineering conversation, and then move onto associated terms with similar challenges.
-This is a living guide to an active debate; C2G2 will most likely alter or add to these definitions over time.
+We start with the primary terms used in the public conversation, and then move onto associated terms with similar challenges.
+This is a living guide to an active debate; C2G will continue to reassess these definitions over time.
 Outside input is welcome.

 Core Geoengineering Terms